my-devices/meta-agent-openwrt/README.md

 as well as for providing secure remote access to devices for end-users via web or mobile apps.

 ## About this Repository

 This repository contains package sources for building OpenWRT packages for the macchina.io REMOTE device agent (`rmagent`) and gateway (`rmgateway`).

 ## Building the Packages

 The recommended way for building the packages is by using the [OpenWRT SDK docker](https://hub.docker.com/r/openwrtorg/sdk) images.
-It's of course also possible to build using a standard OpenWRT SDK.
+It's of course also possible to build using a standard [OpenWRT SDK](https://openwrt.org/docs/guide-developer/toolchain/using_the_sdk) installed on a Linux host.
+Except for launching the Docker image, the actual build steps are the same.

 To launch an OpenWRT SDK build environment in a Docker container, use one of the official OpenWRT SDK Docker images, suitable for your target device.
+In the example below we're building for a generic AR71xx device for OpenWRT 19.07.8 (`ar71xx-generic-19.07.8`).
+To find out the OpenWRT version and architecture of your device, please refer to the [OpenWRT Table of Hardware](https://openwrt.org/toh/start).

+In this example, we'll build the packages for a [GL-AR300M](https://www.gl-inet.com/products/gl-ar300m/) which is based on a QCA9531 chipset which requires an `ath79` (`mips_24kc`) target, and runs OpenWRT release 19.07.8.
+Therefore, we'll need the OpenWRT SDK docker image tagged `ath79-nand-19.07.8`.

 ```
 $ docker run --rm -v "$(pwd)"/openwrt/bin:/home/build/openwrt/bin -it openwrtorg/sdk:ar71xx-generic-19.07.8